endojs/endo/packages/ses/package.json.md

 Node.js and other tools will use this file when importing `ses` as an ESM.
 (JavaScript module).
-We have in the past experimented with using the precompiled bundle of SES here (`./dist/ses.cjs`), but found that this interacted poorly with Endo, because an Endo bundle contains symbols that SES censors.
+We have in the past experimented with using the precompiled bundle of SES here (`./dist/ses.cjs` or `./dist/ses.umd.js`), but found that this interacted poorly with Endo, because an Endo bundle contains identifiers that SES censors.

 ## "require": "./dist/ses.cjs",